Intro

 For the convenience of video coding performance assessment, the most commonly used objective metric is peak signal-to-noise ratio (PSNR).
 However, it is commonly acknowledged that PSNR has the disadvantages of disregarding the viewing conditions and the characteristics of human

-.
+visual system perception.
 In addition, the PSNR for a given video sequence can be computed in different ways, depending on how the picture components (e.g., luma and chroma) or individual picture PSNR values are combined.
+Nevertheless, for a particular content item and small variations of coding conditions, the changes in PSNR values for an overall video sequence can typically be reliably interpreted.

 Other objective video quality metrics, such as the structural similarity index (SSIM) and video quality metric (VQM), have been proposed, but are not used nearly as frequently as PSNR [22].
 VQM is not often used—primarily due to its computational complexity—and for both metrics, the interpretation of the values they provide has not yet become a common practice in video coding community.
 Therefore, in the context of HEVC and AVC compression, this paper provides comparisons and analysis using the PSNR objective measure and subjective quality evaluation results.